 - How to use Reachability on iPhones with Face ID

 - How to use Reachability on iPhones with a Home button

 What is Reachability?

-Reachability is available to you no matter what app you're in or what you're doing on the 4.7 and 5.5-inch iPhone.
-It is meant to help you reach buttons and objects on the screen that may be too far for your thumb to reach otherwise.
+Reachability is available regardless of where you are on your mobile device.
+It's meant to help you reach buttons and objects on the screen that may be too far for your thumb to reach.
 For many folks, this will be top navigation buttons while using their phone one-handed.